rackerlabs/rackspace-how-to/content/rackspace-email/recover-deleted-email-in-webmail.md

 For more information on prerequisite terminology, see [Cloud Office support terminology](/how-to/cloud-office-support-terminology).

-Users can recover email messages from the **Recover Deleted Email** tool up to 14 days after an item is purged from trash.
+Users can recover email messages from the **Recover Deleted Email** tool up to 14 days after an item is purged from Trash.
 To recover deleted messages, log in to [Webmail](https://apps.rackspace.com), and perform the following steps:

 1. Verify the missing items are not in **Trash** or another folder.

     <img src="{% asset_path rackspace-email/recover-deleted-email-in-webmail/no_trash.png %}" alt="" />

-1. Right-click the **Trash** folder, and select **Recover Deleted Email**.
+1. Right-click the **Trash** folder and select **Recover Deleted Email**.

     <img src="{% asset_path rackspace-email/recover-deleted-email-in-webmail/recover_deleted_email.png %}" alt="" />